-SLIMSTATE targets shared-memory concurrency.
-Other programming models may support more efficient race detection, e.g. structured parallelism in Cilk or X10 [17], [41], partitioned global address space programs [42], or GPUs [43].
+It is also possible to design efficient, specialized, race detectors for specific programming models such as structured parallelism in Cilk or X10 [17], [42], partitioned global address space programs [43], or GPUs [44].

 A number of static analyses reason about access patterns in the context of race detection.
-DPJ, for example, uses sourcelevel type annotations to enforce access patterns guaranteed to be race free [44].
-REDCARD uses a global analysis to infer whether simple access patterns for arrays and objects are followed within all synchronization-free code blocks on all executions [45].
+DPJ, for example, uses sourcelevel type annotations to enforce access patterns guaranteed to be race free [45].
+REDCARD uses a global analysis to infer whether simple access patterns for arrays and objects are followed within all synchronization-free code blocks on all executions [46].
 A dynamic analysis can partition shadow state based on that information, but REDCARD uses a very expensive and somewhat brittle whole program analysis.
 SLIMSTATE instead infers access patterns that are only required to hold for the observed program trace, enabling compression based on patterns that static analysis fails to identify or that are only violated on rare or exceptional control flow paths.
 REDCARD misses such opportunities.
 On the benchmarks in common with that work, REDCARD reduces the number of shadow locations allocated for both arrays and objects by 27%.
 SLIMSTATE reduces that number by 80%, despite not addressing objects.